notaz/picodrive/platform/base_readme.txt

 ---------------------

-* If your Genesis/MD game hangs or has glitches, this is most likely because "Accurate timing" option is not enabled, or 8bit fast renderer is used (try the 16 bit one), or Z80 is disabled in "advanced options".
+* If your Genesis/MD game hangs or has glitches, this is most likely because "Accurate timing" option is not enabled, or fast renderer is used (try the accurate one), or Z80 is disabled in "advanced options".
 * Sega/Mega CD: If the game hangs after Sega logo, you may need to enable "better sync" and/or "Scale/Rot. fx" options, found in "Sega/Mega CD options" submenu, and then reset the game.
-Some other games may also require "CDDA audio" and "PCM audio" to work.
+Some other games may also require "CDDA audio" and "PCM audio" to be enabled to work (enabled by default).
+  Incorrectly named/missing mp3s may also be the cause.
+* Sega/Mega CD: If the background music is missing, you might have named your MP3s incorrectly.
+Read "How to run Sega/Mega CD games" section again.
+* Sega/Mega CD: If the game music plays too fast or too slow, you have encoded your MP3s incorrectly.
+You will have to re-encode and/or resample them.
+  PicoDrive is not a mp3 player, so all mp3s MUST be encoded at 44.1kHz stereo.
+  Badly encoded mp3s can cause various kind of problems, like noises, incorrect playback speeds, not repeating music or even prevent game from starting.
+* Sega/Mega CD: If your games hangs at the BIOS screen (with planets shown), you may be using a bad BIOS dump.
+Try another from a different source.
+* Some Sega/Mega CD games don't use Z80 for anything, but they leave it active, so disabling Z80 manually (in advanced options) improves performance.
 #ifdef GP2X
 * Sega/Mega CD: if FMV game performance is poor, try adjusting "ReadAhead buffer" to something like 2048K.